Online Labor Demand Falls 144,300 in June

 To purchase historical Help Wanted OnLine data, call Haver Analytics

 To purchase detailed Help Wanted OnLine data for local areas, contact Jeanne Shu at +1 212 339 0491

-Online advertised vacancies increased 15,200 to 5,466,400 in March, according to The Conference Board Help Wanted OnLine® (HWOL) Data Series, released today.
-The February Supply/Demand rate stands at 1.60 unemployed for each advertised vacancy, with a total of 3.3 million more unemployed workers than the number of advertised vacancies.
-The number of unemployed was 8.7 million in February.
+Online advertised vacancies fell 144,300 to 5,300,700 in June, according to The Conference Board Help Wanted OnLine® (HWOL) Data Series, released today.
+The May Supply/Demand rate stands at 1.59 unemployed for each advertised vacancy with a total of 3.2 million more unemployed workers than the number of advertised vacancies.
+The number of unemployed was 8.7 million in May.

 REGIONAL AND STATE HIGHLIGHTS

-- 10 of the 20 largest States posted losses in June, one gained, and one held constant
+- 18 of the 20 largest States posted losses in June, one gained, and one held constant

-In March, online labor demand was down in 30 States (see Table 3), up in 19, and constant in one (Montana).
-Two regions experienced decreases, and two experienced increases.
+In June, online labor demand was up in 7 States (see Table 3), down in 39, and constant in 4.
+All four regions experienced decreases.